 Alzheimer's disease (AD) is a progressive brain disease and is becoming a major public health issue in the United States.
-Approximately 5.2 million Americans have Alzheimer’s disease, 330,000 of those are Texans.
-Unless a cure or prevention is found, that number is expected to increase to between 11 and 16 million by 2050.
+Over 5 million Americans have Alzheimer’s disease, and 340,000 of those are Texans.
+Unless a cure or prevention is found, the number of Americans with Alzheimer's is expected to increase to between 11 and 16 million by 2050.

 Alzheimer's is a disease of the brain that causes a steady decline in memory, thinking and behavior that is severe enough to interfere with everyday life.
 How rapidly the disease progresses varies from person to person, but all affected individuals experience confusion, personality changes, impaired judgment, and eventually can no longer care for themselves.
 Alzheimer's disease is a terminal illness.
 As the disease progresses, more and more of the brain is affected.
 Eventually the areas that control basic life functions, like swallowing and breathing, become irreversibly damaged.